-- a.
-The Permittee shall follow good air pollution control practices to minimize PM emissions from affected roadways and parking area.
-These practices shall provide for paved run out areas for all regularly traveled entrances and exits from the source, and treatment (e.g., watering, dust suppressant application, vacuum sweeping, and/or flushing) of all affected units on which routine truck traffic is occurring for very effective and effective control of dust, respectively (nominal 90 percent for paved units and 75 percent control for other units). - b.
-The Permittee shall carry out control measures for PM emissions from affected roadways and parking area in accordance with a written control program maintained by the Permittee, which shall set forth the measures being implemented to demonstrate compliance with Conditions 2.4.3-2 and 2.4.5(a).
-This program shall include: (1) a description of the emissions control technique(s) (e.g., vacuuming or sweeping) that will routinely be implemented; (2) triggers for implementation of additional control, e.g., observation of extended dust plumes following passage of vehicles; and (3) the estimated effectiveness of the various control techniques in reducing PM emissions from the different classes of units, with supporting documentation.
+- a. i.
+The Permittee shall follow good air pollution control practices to minimize PM emissions from affected units. - ii.
+For roadways and parking area, these practices shall provide for paved run out areas for all regularly traveled entrances and exits from the source, and treatment (e.g., watering, dust suppressant application, vacuum sweeping, and/or flushing) of all affected units on which routine truck traffic is occurring for very effective and effective control of dust, respectively (nominal 90 percent for paved units and 75 percent control for other units).

+The Permittee shall carry out control measures for PM emissions from affected units in accordance with written dust control program(s) maintained by the Permittee, which shall set forth the measures being implemented to demonstrate compliance with Conditions 2.4.3-2 and 2.4.5(a).
+These program(s) shall include: (1) a description of the emissions control technique(s) (e.g., vacuuming or sweeping) that will routinely be implemented; (2) triggers for implementation of additional control, e.g., observation of extended dust plumes following passage of vehicles; and (3) the estimated effectiveness of the various control techniques in reducing PM emissions from the different classes of units, with supporting documentation.
+For the coal storage piles, this dust control program may be combined with the fugitive coal dust emissions control plan addressed by Condition 2.4.3-3(a).